pierresendorek/cryptocurrencies_trading/README.md

 # Cryptocurrencies trading

+This is a project that I did for myself in 2020.
+I am showing you this project to demonstrate my capability of working on a big project by myself.
+However, the code quality is far from good.
+I invite you to have a look at another project[person_detection](https://github.com/pierresendorek/person_detection) which has a better code quality.

 ## Structure of the project
 This project is structured as follows.
 * `notebooks` contains [Jupyter Notebooks](https://jupyter.org/).
 Those are useful to explore the data efficiently.